Alcohol-based hand sanitiser – Work Health and Safety responsibilities

 For the purposes of this guide it is assumed they are classified as Category 2 flammable liquids under the Globally Harmonised System of Classification and Labelling of Chemicals (GHS).
 You should verify the classification of your products in the Safety Data Sheet (SDS), or according to GHS classification criteria.

 Potential hazards of alcohol-based hand sanitisers include fire, explosion, and serious eye irritation.
-Even small quantities of flammable vapours may ignite and cause serious injury and damage.
-Vapours that accumulate in poorly ventilated rooms or closed containers may explode.
+Even small quantities of flammable vapours from a leak or spill that accumulate in poorly ventilated areas may ignite and cause serious injury and damage.

 You must manage all risks to health and safety associated with handling alcohol-based hand sanitisers, and ensure safe packaging, labelling and the provision of information about the product, including safety data sheets.